seap-udea/pryngles/README.md

 ------------

-This package has been designed and written originally by Jorge I. Zuluaga (C) 2022
+This package has been designed and written originally by Jorge
+I. Zuluaga, Mario Sucerquia & Jaime A. Alvarado-Montes (C) 2022